ranja-sarkar/Hyperparameters/README.md

 # Optimizing ML models

-When it comes to minimizing costs in a business, what we need is an optimized model, so that the model is as effective as possible to achieve the business objective it has been built for.

-The main techniques of tuning hyperparameters of a model for optimization are **random search**, **grid search**, and **Bayesian search**.
+When it comes to minimizing costs in a business, what we need is an optimized business model.
+The right hyperparameter tuning technique impacts the model performance, and the model performing optimally is the one that helps achieve the business objective it's built for.
+The main techniques of tuning model hyperparameters for optimization are **random search**, **grid search**, and **Bayesian search**.

 Grid search systematically explores all combinations within a predefined grid, while random search randomly samples hyperparameters to cover a range of possibilities.
 An illustrative image is given below.

 ![1](https://github.com/user-attachments/assets/b6f9b380-02e9-4cac-8834-d7e697c4dc5d)

 The different techniques of optimization are discussed in **Chapter 9** of my book.
+The chapter's title is **exploring optimization techniqies** for machine learning.

 <img width="179" alt="0" src="https://github.com/user-attachments/assets/2303322f-e4e3-4636-b533-57b38a7ca9ed">